-- (vii) for any land application system, the bottom of the soil infiltration surface is no less than 900 millimetres above the mean seasonal high groundwater table and any perched water.; and - (viii) the discharge is not into an established mātaitai or taiāpure reserve. - (c) The discharge of treated domestic wastewater from an on-site wastewater system onto or into land in circumstances where a contaminant may enter water that does not meet the conditions of Rule 26(a) or (b) is a discretionary activity. - (d) The discharge of septage onto or into land, in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - (i) the discharge occurs on the same landholding as the on-site wastewater system is located; - (ii) the discharge consists only of contaminants normally associated with domestic wastewater; - (iii) the on-site wastewater system is not used for the disposal of wastewater from chemical toilets; - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; - (v) the maximum depth of septage application is 7 mm; - (vi) no other effluent is discharged to the septage application area for 28 days before and 28 days after the septage application; - (vii) the discharge onto or into land does not occur at a location where overland flow will result in contaminants reaching a lake, river, artificial watercourse, modified watercourse, natural wetland or the coastal marine area; - (viii) the discharge is not within: - (1) 20 metres of a lake, river, artificial watercourse, modified watercourse or natural wetland: or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 100 metres of any bore or well; or - (4) 100 metres of any landholding boundary; or - (5) 200 metres of any school, marae, or residential dwelling other than residential dwellings on the landholding; or - (6) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; - (ix) there is no direct discharge to groundwater or a lake, river, artificial watercourse, modified watercourse or natural wetland including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes, or overland flow; and - (x) the discharge is not into an established mataitai or taiapure reserve: and - (xi) the discharge does not occur on a site less than 100 hectares in area. - (e) The discharge of septage into or onto land that does not meet the conditions of Rule 26(d) is a discretionary activity. - (f) Despite Rule 26(a) to (e), the discharge of untreated domestic wastewater or effluent from mobile toilets, into a lake, river, artificial watercourse, modified watercourse or natural wetland or groundwater is a prohibited activity.
+(viii) the discharge is not into an established mātaitai or taiāpure reserve.

+- (c) The discharge of treated domestic wastewater from an on-site wastewater system onto or into land in circumstances where a contaminant may enter water that does not meet the conditions of Rule 26(a) or (b) is a discretionary activity. - (d) The discharge of septage onto or into land, in circumstances where a contaminant may enter water is a permitted activity provided the following conditions are met: - the discharge occurs on the same landholding as the on-site wastewater system is located; - (ii) the discharge consists only of contaminants normally associated with domestic wastewater; - (iii) the on-site wastewater system is not used for the disposal of wastewater from chemical toilets; - (iv) there is no faecal contamination of any take of water for human consumption as a result of the discharge; - (v) the maximum depth of septage application is 7 mm; - (vi) no other effluent is discharged to the septage application area for 28 days before and 28 days after the septage application; - (vii) the discharge onto or into land does not occur at a location where overland flow will result in contaminants reaching a lake, river, artificial watercourse, modified watercourse, natural wetland or the coastal marine area; - (viii) the discharge is not within: - 20 metres of a lake, river, artificial watercourse, modified watercourse or natural wetland; or - (2) 50 metres of the coastal marine area or any natural state waters; or - (3) 100 metres of any bore or well: or - (4) 100 metres of any landholding boundary; or - (5) 200 metres of any school, marae, or residential dwelling other than residential dwellings on the landholding; or - (6) the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; - (ix) there is no direct discharge to groundwater or a lake, river, artificial watercourse, modified watercourse or natural wetland including discharge via subsurface drainage systems, stormwater drains, artificial free draining areas such as soak holes, or overland flow; and

+(x) the discharge is not into an established mātaitai or taiāpure reserve; and

+- (xi) the discharge does not occur on a site less than 100 hectares in area. - (e) The discharge of septage into or onto land that does not meet the conditions of Rule 26(d) is a discretionary activity. - (f) Despite Rule 26(a) to (e), the discharge of untreated domestic wastewater or effluent from mobile toilets, into a lake, river, artificial watercourse, modified watercourse or natural wetland or groundwater is a prohibited activity.